 Eligibility to Participate

-This program is open to anyone from the age of 21 to 35 who is currently a graduate student or has two years of work experience in a related field.
-The group will convene on a monthly to bi-monthly basis for evening discussions, and all prospective participants must be committed to making every effort to attend all of the meetings (to be held in downtown D.C.).
+This program is open to anyone from the age of 21 to 35 who is currently a graduate student or has had at least two years of work experience in a field related to international affairs and national security.
+The group will convene virtually on a monthly basis for evening discussions, and all prospective participants must be committed to making every effort to attend all of the meetings.

 How to Apply

-All prospective participants are asked to submit a CV/resume, and a 1 to 2 page cover letter outlining their interest in the series topic and how it is relevant to their work.
-The deadline to apply is Wednesday, September 20, 2017.
-To apply for this opening, please email [email protected] with your resume and a cover letter, and use the e-mail subject heading Fall 2017 Young Professionals Program.
+Prospective participants are asked to submit a CV/resume, and a 1 to 2 page cover letter outlining their interest in the series topic and how it is relevant to their work or academic research focus.
+The deadline to apply is Tuesday, September 6, 2022.
+To apply for this opening, please email [email protected] with your resume and a cover letter, and use the e-mail subject heading 2022-2023 Young Professionals Program.

 Policymaking and Statecraft: Responding to National Security Threats

 As various threats to America’s national security interests emerge in different corners of the world, US policymakers are faced with the task of assessing these threats and developing a timely response.
 Often events move quickly, and a rapid reaction must be formulated as policymakers weigh the potential impact of these decisions.
 No matter the situation, an effective response starts with understanding the policymaking process and, specifically, how policymakers formulate their positions based on the vision of The White House—combined with input from the US State Department and Department of Defense.